MicrosoftDocs/microsoft-salescopilot-docs/articles/eap-faq.md

 ## What do I have access to?

-You now have access to the latest Copilot for Sales capabilities at no additional cost.
-The new Copilot for Sales SKU includes Copilot for Microsoft 365 and the sales specific functionality.
+You now have access to the latest Copilot for Sales capabilities at no extra cost.
+The new Copilot for Sales license includes Copilot for Microsoft 365 and the sales specific functionality.
 This is packaged together as a single license and fully integrated to show a powerful combined experience.

 We'll issue a unique code for your organization to redeem Copilot for Sales before the code expires on May 17, 2024.
 With this code, all Early Access Program (EAP) customers have access to 300 trial licenses of Copilot for Sales for six months from when the code is redeemed.
-If you decide not to use this code, you will continue to see limited capabilities of Sales Copilot for the remainder of their pilot term.
-Microsoft strongly recommends upgrading to the new Copilot for Sales SKU to experience the full set of sales capabilities.
+If you decide not to use this code, you'll continue to see limited capabilities of Sales Copilot for the remainder of their pilot term.
+Microsoft strongly recommends upgrading to the new Copilot for Sales license to experience the full set of sales capabilities.

 ## Why am I getting access?

-You are getting access to new Copilot for Sales licenses because you are an Early Access Program (EAP) customer who has already invested in this program to get early access to Microsoft Copilot.
-We appreciate your participation in the EAP program and recommend upgrading to the new Copilot for Sales SKU to experience the latest capabilities.
+You're getting access to new Copilot for Sales licenses because you're an Early Access Program (EAP) customer who has already invested in this program to get early access to Microsoft Copilot.
+We appreciate your participation in the EAP program and recommend upgrading to the new Copilot for Sales license to experience the latest capabilities.

 ## How do I try Copilot for Sales?

-You will receive an email in your Microsoft 365 message center with a link to activate a one-time access code.
-Only a global administrator or billing administrator can redeem the access code.
-[Learn how to redeem the code](eap-redeem-license.md)
+You'll receive an email in your Microsoft 365 message center with a link to activate a one-time access code.
+Only a global administrator or billing administrator can redeem the access code [Learn how to redeem the code](eap-redeem-license.md).

 ## What is the access code?

 The code is a one-time use code that expires on May 17, 2024.
 The global or billing administrator must follow the steps in the [instruction guide](eap-redeem-license.md) accurately, as the redemption process can only be attempted once.
-This is your unique code, do not share the link with anyone else.
+This is your unique code, don't share the link with anyone else.

 ## Who can activate the access code?

 Only the global administrator or billing administrator can activate the access code.
-If you are not the global or billing administrator, do not select the link.
+If you aren't the global or billing administrator, don't select the link.
 You must find your global tenant or billing administrator.
 Follow the [instruction guide](eap-redeem-license.md) to redeem your code.

 ## How can I find my global administrator?